What I Wish I Had Known About Downwind SUP Foiling the Gorge

 Ride upwind, between Swell City and the Hatch

-What I Wish I Had Known About SUP Foiling the Gorge
+What I Wish I Had Known About Downwind SUP Foiling the Gorge

 The Gustier the Winds, the Better

-“Should’ve-been-here-an-hour-ago” winds were not my post-work enemy.
-And that was refreshing.
-So long as the river swell remained present, gusty, all-or-nothing winds were awesome.
+“Should’ve-been-here-an-hour-ago” winds are not my post-work enemy.
+And that is enormously refreshing.
+So long as the river swell remain present, gusty, all-or-nothing winds are awesome.
 Why?
-I was never overpowered holding a paddle, and glass-off lulls offered an op to simply sit on my board, and let the river current carry me back upwind.
+I’m never overpowered holding a paddle, and glass-off lulls offer an op to simply sit on my board, and let the river current carry me back upwind.
 No paddling needed.

-What I Wish I Had Known About SUP Foiling the Gorge
+What I Wish I Had Known About Downwind SUP Foiling the Gorge

 Fatigue is Your Foe